-\ State-wide, business owners in industries including food service, construction, and animal production will be greatly affected.
+State-wide, business owners in industries including construction, restaurants and food service, meat production and processing, and landscaping services will be greatly affected.

 Note: The economic loss as it relates to jobs, earnings, taxes, and GDP is proportional to the number of undocumented immigrant workers that would leave the state.
 For instance, if 20 percent of undocumented immigrants leave Kentucky, the economic cost will be twice the above numbers.